Arresting officer in fatal Scout crash: Driver appeared drunk

 "His speech was slurred, he was leaning on the car and his eyes were bloodshot," Brecht said of Murphy.

 Brecht testified that he began administering a field sobriety test to Murphy, first asking him to follow a pen with his eyes without moving his head.
 He then asked Murphy to walk a straight line and then turn around.
-But before the test could begin, Murphy, he said, lost his balance and was "swaying" from side to side.
+But before the test could begin, Murphy lost his balance and was "swaying" from side to side, he said.

 The officer said he could not continue the test — including another procedure that would have asked Murphy to stand on one leg — because the driver "was in danger of falling and hurting himself."